jogendra/jogendra.github.io/about.md

 ---
 layout: page
 title: About Me
-description: Personal website about me and technical things I find useful
+description: Jogendra's musings!
 permalink: /about/
 ---
 <br>

 Hi, I’m Jogendra!

-I'm from India 🇮🇳 and currently living and working in Amsterdam, Netherlands 🇳🇱.
+I'm from India 🇮🇳 and currently based in Amsterdam, Netherlands 🇳🇱

 I love planes ✈️ and travel more often.
 Every machine that fly in sky, excites me and I aspire to fly them someday.
 You can checkout [my travel stories on Instagram](https://www.instagram.com/jogendrafx/).
 Sometime I do [digital drawings](http://instagram.com/flyways.io/) in my free time.